 Cables and Player

 For your home theatre, you’ll need a high-quality DVD player and video cords.
 HDMI cables are the best way to get high-definition signals.
 Make that your DVD player and audio-video cords are compatible with one other as well.
+Consult with home theater professionals at The Grid for the best way to assemble your DVD player and audio video cords without making too much of a cable mess.

 An essential component of a home entertainment system.
 If you’re watching a movie, make sure the screen is crystal clear and the correct size.
 High-definition television or a screen with a projector may be used.
 It’s entirely up to the individual’s taste and financial situation.
 A ceiling-mounted projector may provide the illusion of an actual movie theatre.
 You may, however, opt for a high-definition HD television screen if you have the funds available.
 Remember that the size of the screen (whatever you choose) should match the size of the room.